2025-05-15

 3. Withholding Tax on Dividends

 When dividends are distributed to shareholders, a 19% withholding tax applies.
-The company is responsible for collecting and remitting this tax to the tax authority.
+The company is responsible for collecting and remitting this tax.

 4. Estonian CIT (Profit Retention Incentive)

-Poland offers a modernized tax regime known as “Estonian CIT”, aimed at reinvestment-driven businesses.
+Poland offers a modernised tax regime known as “Estonian CIT”, designed for reinvestment-driven businesses.
 Key features:

-No CIT on retained earnings – tax is only due upon profit distribution (e.g. dividends),
+• No CIT on retained earnings – tax is only due upon profit distribution,

-To qualify, the company must meet certain requirements (e.g. full Polish tax residency, a simple ownership structure, and minimum employment levels).
+To qualify, the company must meet certain requirements (e.g. full Polish tax residency, simple ownership structure, minimum employment levels).

 Summary

-For foreign investors, a Polish sp. z o.o. offers a clear and stable legal form with relatively straightforward tax obligations.
-The standard CIT and dividend tax regime may be optimised via holding structures or EU tax directives, while the Estonian CIT provides tax deferral opportunities ideal for companies reinvesting profits.
+For foreign investors, a Polish sp. z o.o. provides a clear and stable legal form with relatively straightforward tax obligations.
+The standard CIT and dividend tax regime may be optimised via holding structures or EU tax directives, while the Estonian CIT offers tax deferral opportunities ideal for reinvestment-focused businesses.

-Please do not consider above as a legal advice.
-For further information, please email us: kancelaria@kk-legal.com.pl
+Please note: The above does not constitute legal advice.
+For further information, please contact us at: kancelaria@kk-legal.com.pl